 American Art and Architecture

-In this season’s update, Grove Art Online presents 104 revised and expanded articles on American art and architecture.
+In this season’s update, Grove Art Online presents 94 new and revised articles on American art and architecture.
 Many new and updated entries added to Grove in the past two years originated with the development of the Grove Encyclopedia of American Art, a project edited by Joan Marter and released in 2011.
 This project updated and expanded Grove’s coverage of American art and architecture, spanning the Pre-Columbian era to the colonial period to the 21st century.

 Alodie Larson, Editor